Dr. Katharina Austermann

 Peer-Reviewed Research

 Dr. Katharina Austermann has published three peer-reviewed research papers indexed on PubMed, the US National Library of Medicine database.
-All three papers were conducted during her doctoral research at the University of Bonn, and two were part of NASA-affiliated randomized controlled trials on human physiology and bone metabolism.
+All three papers were conducted during her doctoral research at the University of Bonn, and two were part of an ESA-affiliated randomized controlled trial on human physiology and bone metabolism.

 Nutrients, 2019 · Review Article